Debut EU recovery fund bond rallies sharply, investors await Fed

 "U.S. yields will probably be the main driver of direction of European yields over the coming three months and I think the Fed rhetoric on tapering and where their inflation targets are will be of interest," said Nick Sanders, portfolio manager at AllianceBernstein.

-In the primary market, Germany will raise 5 billion euros from the auction of a new 10-year bond.
+In the primary market, Germany raised 4.085 billion euros from the auction of a new 10-year bond.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))